NexelAI/GenAI/docs/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the Sandbox project!
+Thank you for considering contributing to the GenAI project!
 We welcome contributions from everyone, and we appreciate your help in making this project better.

 ## How Can I Contribute?